NYSCP Writing a Child Protection Policy - North Yorkshire

 Implementation

 The policy must be an agreed protocol for the entire organisation.
 It is not sufficient to simply identify a number of core principals and not follow these through with an appropriate action plan and adequate resources.
-In order to implement the policy, organisations need to ensure that they identify appropriate actions and responsible staff to ensure the policy is embedded into the organisations culture.
+To implement the policy, organisations need to make sure that they identify appropriate actions and responsible staff to embedded the policy into the organisations culture.

 • Identifies a Safeguarding Lead with a clearly defined role in relation to safeguarding and who is responsible for implementation of the Safeguarding Policy